jeremih24/ForkMe/README.md

 Critical thinking  |  |  |  |  |  |
 Documentation  |  |  |  |  |  |
 Professional behavior  |  |  |  |  |  |
+This is to ensure that I am able to finish with an A in this lab.